AbdullahLababidi/LSL-Classifier/README.md

 This ensures reproducibility of the reported results without requiring the full raw dataset.

-The script resize_image.py requires the original dataset and is included for documentation purposes only.
+The script resize_image.py and augmented_dataset.py requires the original dataset and is included for documentation purposes only.